eclipse-archived/ceylon-lang.org/blog/2013-11-17-intersections-and-variance.md

 ### Problem: invariant types

 Now notice something about the identities above: they don't say anything about _invariant_ types.
-If I have `MutableList<Queue>&MutableList<Topic>`, I simply can't form a principal instantiation of `MutableList` that is a supertype of `MutableList<Queue>&MutableList<Topic>`.
-Or at least
-I can't within Ceylon's type system as it exists today.
+Unfortunately, I simply can't form a principal instantiation of `MutableList` that is a supertype of `MutableList<Queue>&MutableList<Topic>`.
+Or at least I can't within Ceylon's type system as it exists today.

 _Caveat: I'm not a fan of use-site variance.
 I've been too burned by it in Java.
 However, if we do ever decide